mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 people who want to assemble these boards by hand will find the small added cost well worth it for the savings in time and effort and uncertainty.

+### Shift register button inputs

+This board uses 74HC165 shift registers for the button inputs.
+The Pico doesn't have enough native GPIO ports to allow connecting buttons directly to GPIOs, as the original Pinscape KL25Z expansion boards did, so we need some additional hardware to let the Pico read more digital inputs than it has GPIO ports.
+The 74HC165 is a convenient way to do this.
+Each 74HC165 has four input ports that the Pico can read serially through GPIO ports.
+What's more, multiple 74HC165 chips can be strung together in a daisy chain, without requiring any more GPIO ports on the Pico.

+There are other chips that can accomplish the same thing, including "GPIO expander" chips like PCA9555.
+What makes 74HC165 particularly good at the job is that the Pico can read its inputs at extremely high speeds, clocking in serial bits in the megahertz range.
+This allows the Pico to scan the full set of button ports every 10 to 20 microseconds, for essentially zero latency sampling on all button inputs.

 ### Picos as PWM controllers